TheJJ/ceph-cheatsheet/README.md

 Only when the content is written again from 0 (e.g. copy), the new pool is used.

 ```
+# this automatically sets the application tag for 'cephfs' to data=$cephfsname
+# so a client automatically has access!
 ceph fs add_data_pool fsname poolname
 ```